IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 In general, with a FaaS Serverless implementation, the Developer needs only submit a single function and any dependencies (i.e., packages or libraries) that are not already "built in" to the language runtime the Serverless provider prepares.
 This packaging step usually involves creating an archive format like ZIP or JAR (Java).

-In these cases the Serverless provider usually has "ready made" containers that not only contain system and language libraries for languages such as JavaScript (NodeJS), Python, Java and others, but also libraries support data transformation, network access and connections to databases and message queues.
+In these cases, the Serverless provider usually has "ready made" containers that not only contain system and language libraries for languages such as JavaScript (NodeJS), Python, Java and others, but also libraries support data transformation, network access and connections to databases and message queues.

 ## Packaging for Serverless CaaS